ApparentlyPlus/GatOS/README.md

 ## Testing

 Currently, there is no formal testing suite built into the project.
 I'm working with a more... let's call it "primitive" approach, haha.
-Well, OS-dev doesn't give you any leeway for testing tools anyway.
+Well, OS-dev doesn't give you any leeway for testing tools anyway :)

 ### Current Testing Approach